 I don’t typically buy souvenirs, and this one barely even counts.
 I bought two spice mixes from a specialty spice shop we stopped at on our food tour.
 Bump up this category if you like to buy souvenirs when you travel.

 Paris prices can be high; it is not a cheap city.
 Remember these were just my expenses; double the numbers for a trip to Paris cost for two.
+Visiting Paris during the winter might help reduce some of your costs, and at least there will be fewer crowds.
 Expect to pay a lot for decent accommodation and decent food.
 Check out Airbnb if you want to cook some of your meals.
-The metro is easy to use and will save you money on getting around town.
+The metro is easy to use and will save you money on getting around in Paris.
 Ask your hotel about airport shuttles; ours was cheaper than taking the train.

 But make sure you splurge occasionally too.
 The food tour, Moulin Rouge, and the Loire Valley castle tour were especially worth the price.
 So how much is a trip to Paris?
 For one week in Paris, I spent about $251.09 per day.